-- The sympathetic provide of the ureter is originated from T12 L1 spinal sections via renal, aortic, and hypogastric plexuses.
+- The sympathetic supply of the ureter is originated from T12 L1 spinal sections via renal, aortic, and hypogastric plexuses.

-- The parasympathetic provide of ureter is originated from S2 S4 spinal sections via pelvic splanchnic nerves.
+- The parasympathetic supply of ureter is originated from S2 S4 spinal sections via pelvic splanchnic nerves.

 The afferent fibres go with both sympathetic and parasympathetic nerves.

 Branches of the arteries supplying the ureter create an anastomosis in the fat and fascia around the ureter.
 Consequently, surgeons should endure in their own head that stripping off this fascia, while marshalling the ureter for transplantation, will hamper the blood supply of the ureter and could cause its necrosis.

 Ureter is a muscular structure, and in life waves of muscular contractions generate a worm like rhythmic movement (peristalsis) consequently milking pee toward the bladder.
 The ureter is easily identified in life by its thick muscular wall that is observed to go through worm like writhing movements, notably when it’s lightly stroked or squeezed.
 Violent muscular contractions precipitated by the presence of stone in the lumen of the ureter (ureteric calculus) create this kind of acute spasmodic pain referred to as renal colic that immediate treatment is needed.

 It takes place because of blockage of ureteric lumen by a stone.
 The referred pain of ureteric colic is associated with the cutaneous regions innervated by exactly the same spinal segments as that of the ureter, i.e., T12 L2.
 Pain of ureteric colic commences in the loin, shoots downward and forward to the groin and after that into the scrotum or labium majus.

 - Pain from upper ureteral obstruction is referred to the lumbar region (T12 and L1).